rh-telco-tigers/upi-with-internal-lb/02-platform-none-4.6-using-osp-existing-network/README.md

 ## Execute scripts in sequence

-1. Get ansible playbooks using script `01-get-ansible-playbook.sh` Once you get the playbook, make sure to change `inventory.yaml` as per your environment.
+1. Change `inventory.yaml` as per your environment.
 For example
 ```
 all:
   hosts: